MahsaVarsh/MahsaVarsh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 service: true #includes services
+projects: true
 talks: true #jgkgjkg
-projects: true
 ---

 I am an assistant professor in [Software Quality Research group](https://square.itu.dk/){:target="\_blank"} at IT University of Copenhagen.
 My research is mostly focused on quality assurance and safety of software systems.
 I am interested in both theoretical and practical aspects of modeling, testing and verification of systems and the challenges in application of such techniques in different domains.
 I have experience with application of model-based testing techniques for families of software systems also known as software product lines.
-My latest research includes testing of underwater robotic systems in REMARO project and automatic program repair for Linux kernel as a part of INSIGH project.
+My latest research includes testing of underwater robotic systems in REMARO project and automatic program repair for large code bases such as Linux kernel.